-The pandemic continues to impact almost every aspect of working life, from how we move around our cities to how we socialize and collaborate with colleagues and friends.
+The pandemic continues to impact almost every aspect of working life, from how we move around our cities to how we socialise and collaborate with colleagues and friends.
 Around the world, social distancing and other preventive measures such as wearing face masks have become the norm.
 Until a viable COVID-19 vaccine is developed, these protocols remain the most effective tools we have to safely reopen society.

 Workplaces have adapted to COVID-19 in different ways.
 For some, face-to-face interactions are an unavoidable aspect of how companies operate.
-For others, socially distanced office layouts and decentralizing teams provide a way to keep employees comfortable and safe in the office.
+For others, socially distanced office layouts and decentralising teams provide a way to keep employees comfortable and safe in the office.

 Regardless of how your business has adapted to a new way of working, this is undoubtedly a strange time for teams returning to the office.
-We’ve collected some expert tips for social distancing in the workplace to ensure that when you or your team is ready to return, you can do so in a way that prioritizes health, safety, and employee happiness.
+We’ve collected some expert tips for social distancing in the workplace to ensure that when you or your team is ready to return, you can do so in a way that prioritises health, safety and employee happiness.
 Before we dive in, let’s consider what we mean by social distancing.